 Laura Fair author of Pastimes and Politics: Culture, Community, and Identity in Post-Abolition Urban Zanzibar, 1890–1945 and Historia ya Jamii ya Zanzibar na Nyimbo za Siti binti Saad.
 She teaches at Michigan State University.

-Listed in: African Studies · Business and Economics · Media and Film Studies · History · Biography, Heads of State · African History
+Listed in: African Studies · Gender Studies · African Film · African History · Slavery and Slave Trade · Biography, Heads of State · Media and Film Studies

 Reel Pleasures brings the world of African moviehouses and the publics they engendered to life, revealing how local fans creatively reworked global media—from Indian melodrama to Italian westerns, kung fu, and blaxploitation films—to speak to local dreams and desires.